1Regina/GrammaticalFramework_Book/README.md

       Food> gr NPredPresent (This (Mod Italian Fish)) (Very Italian) | l this Italian fish isn't very Italian
       ```
    6. ?
 Food1treeEng.gf cant import after adding disambiguous with kind complexKind.
 Aim to be able to `p "this delicious fish with cheese is expensive"` ERROR is ** Maybe you gave too many arguments to with_Prep + syntax error.
-Should i do --2.8 unambiguous" way or the bottom oper way
+Should i do --2.8 unambiguous" way or the bottom oper way (Fixed for 2.8 unambiguous (Method a) without oper with_ by Abstract This, That, With & Kind2C and Concrete lincat ComplexKind, lin With kind complexKind, oper Kind2C kind and (Method b) Abstract This, That, With & Kind2C and Concrete lincat ComplexKind, lin With = with_ , Kind2C kind using oper with_   )
-   7. Ch 03. other than cc and retain, how can i do "p "these cakes are expensive" or to make use of fly
+   1. ?Ch 03. other than cc and retain, how can i do "p "these cakes are expensive" or to make use of fly.
+(See https://inariksit.github.io/gf/2018/08/28/gf-gotchas.html#:~:text=sense.-,re-export%20rgl%20opers%20in%20application%20grammar,-Here) Solution:
+      1. Run `i -retain ../Chapter03/FoodsEng.gf` then `cc -one Pred (These (regNoun "cake with cheese")) (adj "pink")` to get "these cake with cheeses are pink"
+      2. `i -retain FoodsEng.gf` then `cc -one Pred (These (flyNoun "candy")) (adj "tasty")` to get `these candies are tasty`

 #### A : mini resource grammar
 1.  __A.2 ResIta__